-Frederic formed on August 29 as a tropical depression over the far eastern Atlantic, and became a hurricane on September 10 over the Gulf of Mexico.
+Frederic formed on August 29 as a tropical depression over the far eastern Atlantic and became a hurricane on September 10 over the Gulf of Mexico.

 The damage cost from Frederic was $2.3 billion.
 Five deaths were directly attributable to the storm.
-A storm surge of 12 to 15 feet on the Gulf beaches and 8 to 10 feet on northern Mobile Bay destroyed numerous coastal buildings.
+A storm surge of 12 to 15 feet on the Gulf beaches and 8 to 10 feet in northern Mobile Bay destroyed numerous coastal buildings.
 Storm surge damage was documented for 80 miles along the coast.

-On Thursday, at 2 AM CDT, the National Weather Service issued an intermediate advisory reporting the center of Hurricane Frederic had passed just west of Mobile and the hurricane force winds began to slowly subside in Mobile as Frederic continued to move north along the Alabama/Mississippi border.
-Extensive reports of damage in the Mobile metropolitan area were beginning to come in.
-After moving inland from the coast, the hurricane moved north and then northeast, increasing its forward speed to 23 m.p.h.
+At 2am on Thursday, September 13th, the National Weather Service issued an intermediate advisory reporting the center of Hurricane Frederic had passed just west of Mobile and the hurricane force winds began to slowly subside in the Mobile area as Frederic continued to move north along the Alabama/Mississippi border.
+Extensive reports of damage in the Mobile metropolitan area were beginning to come in to the NWS.
+After moving inland from the coast, the hurricane moved north and then northeast, increasing its forward speed to 23 mph.
 It did not lose hurricane intensity until it was in the vicinity of Meridian, MS at about 7am.

 Numerous large swaths of significant wind damage were documented in the days immediately following the landfall of Frederic.
 Fallen trees were a significant impact to residents, bringing down thousands of power lines and blocking roads for several days.
 Some areas of Mobile County experienced electric power outages for 5 weeks.

 Frederic moved north along the Alabama/Mississippi border dropping 3 to 11 inches of rain along its path.
 The highest rainfall total of 11 inches was reported in Pascagoula, MS.

 Microbaragraph trace from Dauphin Island Sea Lab (NOAA)